StackExchange/dnscontrol/docs/spf-optimizer.md

 ## Notes about the `spfcache.json`

-dnscontrol keeps a cache of the DNS lookups performed during optimization.
+DNSControl keeps a cache of the DNS lookups performed during optimization.
 The cache is maintained so that the optimizer does not produce different results depending on the ups and downs of other people's DNS servers.
 This makes it possible to do `dnscontrol